 Professor Werther, from the Institute of Solids Process Engineering and Particle Technology at TUHH, has been recognised for his outstanding scientific achievements in particle technology, with a career spanning more than 40 years in the field.

-He is regarded as an expert in fluidisation, chemical looping technology, solids process flow simulation and has had profound influence on problem solving within particle technology.The award will be presented at the 10th European European Congress of Chemical Engineering (ECCE10) in Nice, France, on 28 September 2015.
+He is regarded as an expert in fluidisation, chemical looping technology, solids process flow simulation and has had profound influence on problem solving within particle technology.The award was presented at the 10th European European Congress of Chemical Engineering (ECCE10) in Nice, France, on 28 September 2015.

 The previous winners of the Jacques Villermaux Medal are: